National Storytelling Week

 Further resources:

-• Sign up for the Story Seekers, a free, fully resourced creative literacy project that invites primary aged children to seek out stories from around the world to retell and perform.
+• Sign up for the Story Seekers, a free, fully resourced creative literacy project that invites primary aged children to seek out stories from around the world to retell in their own words.

 • Find suggested activities to help pupils of all ages improve their storytelling skills from Scottish Book Trust here.